Program notes are essays about classical composers and their works,

 as a classical radio announcer, pre-concert/pre-opera speaker, author of four books on classical music, and a university professor of music.

 My current clients for written notes and performance talks include Encyclopædia Britannica, Opera Colorado, the Colorado Symphony, Mainly Mozart of San Diego, the Huntsville Symphony, ranging from the Renaissance to newly commissioned works.
 I regularly

+The page was changed, and it reads:

+as a classical radio announcer, pre-concert/pre-opera speaker, author of four books on classical music, and a university professor of music.

+My current clients for written notes and performance talks include Encyclopædia Britannica, Opera Colorado, the Colorado Symphony, ranging from the Renaissance to newly commissioned works.
+I regularly